kwebio/kweb-core/docs/src/faq.md

     [coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html)
     and the flexible DSL-like syntax.
 Because of this Kweb code can be a lot more concise, without sacrificing readability.
--   In Vaadin```s favor, it has been a commercial product since 2006, it is extremely mature and has a vast developer ecosystem, while Kweb is still pre-1.0.
+-   In Vaadin's favor, it has been a commercial product since 2006, it is extremely mature and has a vast developer ecosystem, while Kweb is still pre-1.0.